twitter/communitynotes/content/ranking-notes.md

 The resulting scores that we use for each note are the note intercept terms i_n.
 These scores on our current data give an approximately Normal distribution, where notes with the highest and lowest intercepts tend to have factors closer to zero.

-We currently set the thresholds to achieve a “Currently Rated Helpful” label at 0.43, including less than 10% of the notes, and our threshold to achieve a “Currently Rated Not Helpful” label at 0.00, including close to 20% of the notes.
+We currently set the thresholds to achieve a “Currently Rated Helpful” label at 0.40, including less than 10% of the notes, and our threshold to achieve a “Currently Rated Not Helpful” label at –0.08.
 However, these are far from set in stone and the way we generate status labels from note scores will evolve over time.

 This approach has a few nice properties: